ModernProgrammer/UICollectionViewParallaxCell/README.md

 ## Description

-In the making is a simple way of implementing a parallax effect on a UICollectionView using this Parallax Cell.
+A simple way of implementing a parallax effect on a UICollectionView using this a Parallax Cell.
 With this Parallax Cell you will be able to easily implement a parallax effect on either a vertical or horizontal scroll.

 ![ParallaxCellDemo](https://s3.amazonaws.com/diegophotos/github/ParallaxCells.png)

 Here is a video of a vertical scroll [Demo](https://youtu.be/wN3RaSWmP6I)

+a
 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.